Shared ownership

 Shared ownership is an affordable scheme designed as a stepping-stone to outright ownership if you can’t afford to buy a home on the open market.

-With an L&Q shared ownership home, you start by buying a share in your new home and you’ll have a lease agreement with the freeholder.
+With an L&Q shared ownership home, you start by buying a share in your new home and have a lease agreement with the freeholder.

 A lease is a legal document that proves you own part of your home and sets out conditions, such as how often your rent and service charge goes up and by how much.